New Farmer Resources

 WORKSHOPS & TRAININGS

-- SCNBFP Regional Workshops – SCNBFP regional workshops are available to the public at a nominal fee per workshop.
+- SCNBFP Advanced Workshops – SCNBFP advanced workshops are available to the public.
 Visit the SC New & Beginning Farmer Program website for an ongoing schedule.

 - SARE Programming – Hosted by the Clemson Sustainable Agriculture Program and partners, statewide, throughout the year.
 Visit the website to view programming schedule and sign up for the mailing list.